chiragniyogi25/TechBlog-using-JSP-Servlet/README.md

 # TechBlog-using-JSP-Servlet
-A Website where developers can share their programming knowledge to the world
+A Website where developers can share their programming knowledge to other developers

 # Modules
 1. Registration Module